 Late Evening: Saturday night after the men’s race is always the biggest party night.
 You can relive the glory days at Kilroy’s on Kirkwood, or head east of the downtown to enjoy a fun, but calmer night with a 10-Speed Hoppy Wheat Beer at the Bloomington Brewing Company (inside Lennie's Restaurant).
 We’d recommend somewhere in the middle.
 Hang out with other IU Alumni and play Sink the Biz at Nick’s English Hut, or enjoy your drinks on the Crazy Horse patio for some quality people-watching.
 For an evening with a little bit of competition, challenge your friends to pool and darts at the Video Saloon, skeeball at the Atlas Ballroom, or some classic arcade games at The Cade.
 Then dance your way to closing time at The Back Door or The Bluebird.

 SUNDAY, APRIL 23

 Morning: Before you head out of town, grab a re-energizing brunch and great coffee with unlimited refills.
-The Black Canyon Bakehouse, Village Deli, and Runcible Spoon will bring you back to life with their fabulous breakfast classics.
+The Inkwell, Village Deli, and Runcible Spoon will bring you back to life with their fabulous breakfast creations.
 Afterwards, take a walk beneath the towering trees on IU’s beautiful campus, and plan next year’s Little 500 trip.